Top Tips for Obtaining Planning Permission

 If you’re looking to give your property a new lease of life by building an extension or apply for a change of use, you’ll need to obtain planning permission.

 While this is a notoriously frustrating process for many, we’ve collected our top tips to help make it as easy as possible for you to obtain permission and get the most out of the planning process.

 Look at permitted development rights

-You also have the right to appeal the decision and have a Planning Inspector who belongs to another area determine the application as well.
+If your first planning application was unsuccessful, don’t worry.
+You’re entitled to reapply or appeal the decision by having a Planning Inspector who belongs to another area determine the application as well.

 If you are resubmitting your planning proposal, we recommend seeking further professional advice in order to give you application the greatest chance of success.